theblackjabgroup/Product-Badges-DEV/README.md

 Put the json body as raw

 ----------------------------------------------------------

-Run app, and extenion calls second "app" running api on server.js
+OLD WAY with server.js, localhost 3000 does not happen anymore Run app, and extenion calls second "app" running api on server.js

 main.js calls server.js in this